Le boucher

 The drops of blood at the school picnic and the drops of paint on Hélène’s carpet are another doubling.
 Popaul is the cause of both – the red drops show him at his most savage, the white drops show him being helpful, painting Hélène’s ceiling as a gesture of love.
 All of these characterizations point to the humanity in the killer – a humanity that in real life can be hard to find, but which we will always miss if we demonize a criminal.
 The point is not to excuse Popaul’s crimes, but to look at him honestly in his full complexity.
 By framing its chief contrast not in moral terms but through the analogy of a caveman appearing in civilization, the film should help us to recognize the coexistence of savagery and goodness in a single person.
 Not only is the primitive beast Popaul capable of noble sentiments, but civilized man is likewise capable of horrifying savagery, as the allusions to Algeria, Indochina, and the butchery of animals remind us.
 Humans are unlikely to move beyond savagery until we learn to see the paradoxical intertwining of guilt and innocence in ourselves and others.

-Le boucher begins, after its titles, with a panorama of Trémolat where the story takes place.
-Most prominent is a pair of bridges across the Dordogne River, their rows of round arches evoking Roman architecture.
-The bridges are signs of civilization, but it’s also significant that the vista looks upriver, calling attention to the two opposing sides that the bridges join, just as the stalactites and stalagmites had called attention to the separation between them.
-At the end, when Hélène looks across the river after Popaul dies, the view has rotated ninety degrees.
-She sees buildings and nature in the misty morning twilight, the civilized and the primitive coexisting, but from her point of view there’s no longer an emphasis on duality or opposition – it’s simply one side looking at the other, as if finally able to look with wonder.
-She and Popaul were different in obvious ways, but there’s also an important equivalence between them.
+Le boucher opens (after the titles) with a panorama of Trémolat on the Dordogne River.
+The pair of bridges are a sign of civilization, their rows of arches evoking Roman architecture.
+Facing upriver, the vista calls attention to the two opposing sides that the bridges join, just as the stalactites and stalagmites had called attention to their own separation.
+At the very end, when Hélène looks across the river, the view has rotated ninety degrees.
+She sees buildings and nature in the misty morning twilight, the civilized and the primitive coexisting, but from her point of view there’s no longer any duality or opposition.
+It’s simply one side looking at the other, finally able to look with wonder.
+She and Popaul were different in obvious ways, but they’re also equivalent.
 As Popaul says on his way to the hospital, speaking on the topic he knows best – “All blood has the same smell, the blood of animals and the blood of men.
 Some blood is redder than others, but all blood smells the same.”

 CONNECTIONS: